-Throughout your Demodex mites’ treatment-related research, you may have heard Ungex refer to our products as a ‘pre-treatment’ or ‘pre-condition’ to hair care and skin care.
+Throughout your Demodex mites treatment-related research, you may have heard Ungex refers to its products as a “pre-treatment” or “pre-condition” to hair care and skin care.

 Demodex hair mites cause problems when their population density soars out of control.
-They not only consume the natural nutrients your body creates, but also consume the cosmetic products you add to your skin that are often designed to help your problem, when in fact you are just providing the mites with extra sustenance, and granting them the means to continue their legacy.
+Not only they consume the natural nutrients your body creates, but also consume the cosmetic products you add to your skin that are often designed to help your problem, when in fact you are just providing the mites with extra sustenance, and granting them the means to continue their legacy.

 Many hair products are marketed towards thickening hair and adding volume.
 Folks with thin hair often harbour mites.

-When applying these products directly to the scalp, the hair shaft may not have a chance to soak up the product itself, because the mites feast on it before it can penetrate.
+When applying these products directly to the scalp, the hair shafts may not have a chance to soak up the product itself, because the mites feast on it before it can penetrate.

-It may not be that the products themselves aren’t successful, it may actually be a case of mites eating the product before it can give any benefit, which in most cases can lead to nothing but a waste of money, product, time, and worst of all, hope.
+It may not be that the products themselves aren’t successful.
+It may actually be a case of mites eating the product before it can give any benefit.
+This in most cases can lead to nothing but a waste of money, product, and worst of all causing desperation.

-Which in most cases can lead to nothing but a waste of money, product, time and worst of all, hope.
+Which in most cases can lead to nothing but a waste of money, product, time and worst of all causing desperation!

 It is highly important and necessary to eliminate hair mites prior to seeking any treatment for skin or scalp-based issues.
 Mites not only act as a barrier for topical treatments on the skin, but also provide an unstable foundation to build upon.